LLNL/sundials/doc/cvode/cvode-rst/examples/source/index.rst

 .. only:: html

-   Further details on each of the above-listed examples are provided in the following chapters:
+   Further details on many of the above-listed examples are provided in the following chapters:

 .. toctree::